saptab/modern-distributed-computing-with-AI-Agents/static_files/syllabus_markdown.md

 ## Google Colaboratory Set-Up for Assignments and Projects

-You can run the Jupyter Notebook for Coding Assignments  and Projects either:
+You can run the Jupyter Notebook for Coding Assignments  and Projects.

-   1. Following the documentation on your local computer or CS Linux Lab where I am told by CCNY CS Dept that all CCNY CS students have accounts to access on the server [https://docs.jupyter.org/en/latest/running.html](https://docs.jupyter.org/en/latest/running.html)
-   2. The easiest way to run these accounts is creating a gmail account quicky with your name (student_name)@gmail.com as Google Colab offers free compute on Cloud to run experiments
+   1. The easiest way to run these accounts is creating a gmail account quicky with your name (student_name)@gmail.com as Google Colab offers free compute on Cloud to run experiments
-   3. To address our compute challenges, please create your Google Colab Account by Sept 17 class.
+   2. To address our compute challenges, please create your Google Colab Account by Sept 17 class.
 I will confirm if accounts are created in class.

 ## Course Schedule